How can a black cup of coffee reduce tooth decay?

 If you are wondering what Coffea canephora is; it’s a coffee bean that is commonly used throughout the coffee drinking world, making up 30% of global consumption.

 The experiment saw encouraging results for the average coffee drinking individual.
 The extract effectively broke down the bacteria that caused plaque – acting as a cleaning agent.
 The researchers believe that the antioxidants found in the coffee bean extract were most likely responsible for the breakdown of the harmful bacteria, however further research is needed to be considered as a fact.

-Talks are now pointing toward the extraction of the coffee bean antioxidant and re-purposing it for such things as mouth wash and toothpastes.
-Let’s just hope we don’t see any beer or coffee flavoured toothpastes on the supermarket shelves anytime soon.
+Talks are now pointing toward the extraction of the coffee bean antioxidant and re-purposing it for such things as mouthwash and toothpaste.
+Let’s just hope we don’t see any beer or coffee flavoured toothpaste on the supermarket shelves anytime soon.